What Is MACRA?

-PERFORMANCE CATEGORYWEIGHTREPORTING REQUIREMENTSCost15%No reporting requirement; data pulled from administrative claims.
+No reporting requirement; data pulled from administrative claims.
+To be scored:

-The types of MIPS data submission mechanisms haven’t changed in 2020.
-The restriction to 1 data submission mechanism per performance category that began in 2018, however, no longer applies.
-Once again, eligible clinicians can submit a single measure using multiple collection types and be scored on the data submission with the highest number of achievement points.
+As in previous years, eligible clinicians can submit measures using multiple collection types and be scored on the data submission with the highest number of achievement points.

 MIPS Data Submission Tips

-Assign a certified professional coder to audit medical documentation to ensure it meets requirements to support quality measures.
+Assign a Certified Professional Coder (CPC)® to audit medical documentation to ensure it meets requirements to support quality measures.

 Determine if reporting as an individual or group improves your clinicians’ MIPS final score.